How to add the new wireless printers hosted on law-printserve

 Step 3: Double click the desired printer.
 It is typical for the installation to take several minutes, and it may pause at points appearing frozen, but with patience, usually succeeds.

-Note: Jobs printed using this method will also come with a cover page with the users NetID printed on it.
+Note: Print jobs will print directly to the printer and do not need to be released at the release station.
+Jobs printed using this method will also come with a cover page with the users NetID printed on it.

 |FJRC- HP Printer||WiFiFJRC|